Dear Hindu Friends,

 Let us teach and instil in our young, the ecological values that are so necessary for peace and harmony to flourish in our families and in our world.
 For it is only when we are united in vision and mission that we can triumph over the darkness of evil in this world.

-On this note, on behalf of the Catholic community of the Archdiocese of Singapore, I would like to wish all our Hindu brothers and sisters a Happy Deepavali and Saal Mubarak.
+On this joyous occasion, I would like to sincerely wish all our Hindu friends and their families, Happy Deepavali.
+Saal Mubarak!